0xTamil/awesome-low-level/README.md

 ### What to do
 After developing a strong understanding of C and low-level concepts, you can explore other systems programming languages such as:

-- **C++** — More abstraction, object-oriented programming, generic programming, and modern language features.
+- **C++**: More abstraction, object-oriented programming, generic programming, and modern language features.
-- **Rust** — Strong memory safety guarantees without relying on a garbage collector.
+- **Rust**: Strong memory safety guarantees without relying on a garbage collector.
-- **Zig** — Explicit control, simple language design, and strong interoperability with C.
+- **Zig**: Explicit control, simple language design, and strong interoperability with C.
-- **Odin** — A straightforward language focused on simplicity and systems programming.
+- **Odin**: A straightforward language focused on simplicity and systems programming.

 You can also choose to continue focusing on **C**.
 Learning another language is useful, but it is not required to become a strong low-level programmer.